Overview

 Process

-The project was developed with two fellow Master’s students.
 The work process was organized into six phases: Ideation, UX Instruments, Assets Supply, Unity/Programming, User Testing, and Presentation/Documentation.
-Each phase had defined work packages, and we used a Kanban board to track progress and coordinate responsibilities across the team.
+Each phase had defined work packages.
+We used a Kanban board to track progress and coordinate responsibilities across the team.

 UCD Approach

 Usability was central to VRDrums.
-We developed two personas representing our main user groups to understand motivations and needs.
+We developed two personas representing our main user groups.
 From these, we defined functional and non-functional requirements and formulated ten core user stories addressing both practical and enjoyable aspects.
 A style guide maintained consistent visuals, including colors, gradients, fonts, and the logo.

 VRDrums brand